A PRICKLY INTERVIEW

 John—“You asked.”

-Joe—“Not for the whole story.
+Joe—“Not fer the whole story.
 That crosses the line into what I call shameless self-promotion”

-Joe—Yeah.
-I’ve been coming to these things ever since Len started BNC.
-I like the way he makes all these companies answer five basic questions.
-I can tell you from experience—these questions are the foundation for any business.”
+A—”Yeah.
+I been comin’ to these things ever since Len started ’em.
+I like the way he makes all these companies sit up ‘n’ bark.
+Hafta answer the same five questions every time.
+And I can tell you fer sure—these questions is foundation for any business.”

-Joe—“Sure, but most of them usually do.
-Answer all five, I mean.
+A—“Sure, but most of them usually answer all five.
 The guys in the crowd grill ‘em pretty hard.
-If the financials don’t add up, they say so up front.”
+And if yer financials don’t add up, they say so up front good ‘n’ loud.”

 Editor’s Note—For those who haven’t attended a BNC Venture Capital meeting, the questions are as follows: